Canon SL1 vs Panasonic FZ1000

 The Panasonic FZ1000 has an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.

 Concerning the storage of imaging data, both the SL1 and the FZ1000 write their files to SDXC cards.
 Both cameras can use UHS-I cards, which provide for Ultra High Speed data transfer of up to 104 MB/s.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS Rebel SL1 and Panasonic Lumix DMC-FZ1000 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the FZ1000 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the SL1 does not offer wifi capability.
+In contrast, the SL1 does not provide wifi capability.

 Both the SL1 and the FZ1000 have been discontinued, but can regularly be found used on eBay.
 The SL1 was replaced by the Canon SL2, while the FZ1000 was followed by the Panasonic FZ2500.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.